You can find the separate Data Sharing Agreement here for download.

 How your data is protected

-- The site is hosted using Amazon Web Services, a hosting provider used by many EdTech companies/organisations.
-The data is stored in London, and AWS's compliance documentation can be found here.
+- The site is hosted using Google Cloud, a hosting provider used by many EdTech companies/organisations.
+The data is stored in London, and Google Cloud's compliance documentation can be found here.

 - All data accessed via user accounts have appropriate checks to ensure the account has the correct permissions to view the data.